Why Last Mile Delivery Software is Essential in the Age of eCommerce

 Having better visibility over fleets means having the ability to track driver performance and ensure drivers' safety.
 Simply put, real-time visibility provides fleet managers with better control over the drivers and vehicles.

-Plus, this feature allows consumers to contact the delivery service personnel either through call or chat for whatever concerns they have.
+Plus, these features allow consumers to contact the delivery service personnel either through call or chat for whatever concerns they have.

 Proof of delivery